 - Perks are starting to get stale relative to newer competition

 But in either case, the airline tickets you receive will be the same as any other revenue ticket.
-So you can earn miles from the ticket, and credit towards elite status, just as if you had purchased them with cash.
+So you can earn miles from the ticket, and credit toward elite status, just as if you had purchased them with cash.

 Just as it's important to earn as many points and miles as you can, it's also critical that you spend your rewards wisely.
 By carefully considering when to redeem your rewards, and when to purchase your reservations, you can be sure to stretch your rewards and your dollars as far as possible.